Ole113/fbla-quiz/docs/grading.md

                     and so forth...<br />
     - Documentation and JS Doc<br /><br />

-## Main: Program documentation is readable, useful, and complete<br />
+### Main: Program documentation is readable, useful, and complete<br />
 Max Points: Program documentation invites use of advanced features<br />
-    - Make the repo public and make it so the user can download it and run the server along with the backend server.
-Let the user upload their own questions<br />
-    - Make a "compiler" folder with a Readme.md that takes a text file with the format:<br />
-        host: //user SQL hostname<br />
-        user: //user username<br />
-        password: //user password<br />
-        database: //user SQL database<br />
-        This is the question content<br />
-        [option1, option2, option3, option4]<br />
-        multi<br />
-        and so forth...<br />
-    - In the compiler folder then have a compile.js and do the same thing as in Antiquity and upload all of the questions to the database using a for loop.
-Have correct error handeling.
-In Readme.md have a common errors section(db not connecting etc..)
+    1. Make the repo public.
+    2. Make it so when the info is fetched it is a parameter and if someone downloads the code have in the main read me that custom questions can be added with either question compiler or by changing the fetch URL to a different API.
 <br /><br />

 ## Main: Program is concise and does not contain unnecessary complexity<br />
 Program incorporates at least one if-then sequence that saves the user steps<br />
+    -
-    - <br /><br />
+<br /><br />

 ## Main: Data storage is appropriate<br />
 Max Points: Data storage includes dynamic backup feature<br />
-    - ??? (google this to see if it says anthing)<br /><br />
+    - ??? (google this to see if it says anything)<br /><br />

 ## Main: Program use follows a logical sequence<br />
 Max Points: Program sequence is logical, error free, and incorporates if-then sequences<br />